ym-pett/motiondetection/README.md

 ### Data

 The data can be download from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Activity+recognition+with+healthy+older+people+using+a+batteryless+wearable+sensor#), and should be placed in the `data` folder at the root of the project.

+### modelling

+modelling is currently carried out on Colab.
+The script and notebook for this are in `sequence_experiments` - the folder structure within that is not the same as on Colab.
+TODO: To be structured properly once code works